jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

       ignoreFile: resolve(__dirname, '.jscramblerignore'), // OPTIONAL, defaults to no ignore file
       params: [],
       obfuscationLevel: 'bundle', // OPTIONAL.
 Available options are: bundle (default) or module
-      obfuscationHook: 'emit' // OPTIONAL.
-Available options are: emit (default) or processAssets
+      obfuscationHook: 'processAssets' // OPTIONAL.
+Available options are: processAssets (default) and emit (Webpack v4 and below)
       // and other jscrambler configurations
     })
   ]